Biostatistics Shared Resource

 - Cancer quality of life, such as studies investigating the impact of clinical and psychosocial interventions on patients, families and caregivers

-The Biostatistics Shared Resource is a cancer-focused extension of the Biostatistics Core, which is part of the Division of Biomedical Statistics and Informatics.
+The Biostatistics Shared Resource is a cancer-focused extension of the Biostatistics Core, which is part of the Division of Clinical Trials and Biostatistics.
 The Biostatistics Core offers standard biostatistical services, such as protocol design, data collection, and data analysis and reporting.

-For Mayo Clinic Cancer Center members, the Biostatistics Shared Resource provides:
+For Mayo Clinic Comprehensive Cancer Center members, the Biostatistics Shared Resource provides:

 - No-charge initial consultations on projects with Ph.D.- or master's-level biostatisticians who have particular expertise in the investigator's area of cancer research

-- Funding for meritorious cancer research projects that are approved by the Mayo Clinic Cancer Center and would otherwise go unfunded
+- Funding for meritorious cancer research projects that are approved by Mayo Clinic Comprehensive Cancer Center and would otherwise go unfunded

 - Short-term funding to supplement unexpected gaps associated with a National Cancer Institute-funded award